And we loaded the gun 20 years ago.

 It is our fault that execs are now putting all their eggs in one or two superhero, remake, prequel or biopic movie baskets every year.
 Talk about pushing the boundaries of our collective imagination.

 It is our fault that the industry has now completed its move to the subscription model, which in case you haven’t noticed (and true, it is well hidden) is the absolute worst for the audience.
 It has only one goal: make you come back so you keep paying every month.
 They don’t care if you watch one good movie, so why bother taking the risk to finance it.
 They need you to constantly come back for more.
 It is the fast food of entertainment: easy to eat, quickly digested, and makes you almost immediately hungry again.
-That’s why the kids section looks like a candy store, very colorful and poppy, different shapes but everything tastes the exact same.

 “We are what we eat!” shouted the Millennials.
 It’s high time we realize we are also what we watch.